xtreamsrl/python-for-data-science-treviglio/01 - The Pythonic World/README.md

 ![Most popular languages on GitHub](pictures/top-programming-languages.png)

-## Use Python for...
-- backend of web applications
-- automating boring stuff
-- data processing
-- linear algebra
-- statistics
-- machine learning
-- data visualization
-- dashboards

-## Do NOT Use Python for
-- frontend of general-purpose web apps
-- applications where performance is critical

 ## How to Develop in Python
 [PyCharm](jetbrains.com/pycharm/download) and [VS Code](https://code.visualstudio.com/) are the best Python Integrated Development Environments (IDEs).
 VS Code is free and open-source, while PyCharm has a free community edition.